Document Type : Original Article

 3

-Assistant Professor, Clinical Psychology Department, Medical Science Faculty, Birjand Branch, Islamic Azad University, Birjand, Iran
+Assistant Professor, Department of Clinical Psychology, Faculty of Medical Sciences, Birjand Branch, Islamic Azad University, Birjand, Iran.

 Abstract

-Introduction: The aim of this study was to designing, developing and validating a training self-esteem by McKay and Fanning and its effectiveness on anxiety sensitivity.
+Introduction: Introduction: The aim of this study was to design, develop, and validate a self-esteem training program based on McKay and Fanning's approach, and to evaluate its effectiveness on anxiety sensitivity.

 Method: The present research was conducted in two stages.
-In the first stage, by cognitive techniques of McKay and Fanning (2016), self-esteem sessions were developed.
-Then, 8 psychology experts determined the content validity of the sessions.
-In the second stage, a semi-experimental design with pre-test, post-testand with a control group and follow-up 2 months was used.
-The statistical population was female students Hadith College of Tehran city in winter of year 2024, who were evaluated by two-stage sampling.
-In the first stage, screening was done based on subjective sampling.
-In the second stage, based on the simple random method, 30 people were selected from among female students with the inclusion and exclusion criteria of the study and were randomly replaced in an experimental group (15 people) and a control group (15 people).
-The self-esteem sessions was administered to the experimental group for 16 sessions, and after 2 month, was followed up.
-Data was collected using anxiety sensitivity index (ASI) of Reiss and et al (1986).
+In the first stage, self-esteem sessions were developed using the cognitive techniques of McKay and Fanning (2016).
+Then, eight psychology experts determined the content validity of the sessions.
+In the second stage, a quasi-experimental design with a pre-test, post-test, control group, and a two-month follow-up was employed.
+The statistical population consisted of female students at the Hadith College in Tehran during the winter of 2024.
+They were selected using a two-stage sampling method.
+In the first stage, screening was conducted based on purposive sampling.
+In the second stage, using a simple random sampling method, 30 female students who met the study's inclusion and exclusion criteria were selected and randomly assigned to either the experimental group (15 participants) or the control group (15 participants).
+The self-esteem sessions were administered to the experimental group over 16 sessions, and a follow-up was conducted after 2 months.
+Data were collected using the Anxiety Sensitivity Index (ASI) developed by Reiss et al. (1986).

-Results: The results indicated that self-esteem sessions has acceptable content validity.
-Furthermore, the results of training intervention showed that tarning self-esteem significantly reduced the anxiety sensitivity and this effect was significant in the follow-up phase.
+Results: The results indicated that the self-esteem sessions had acceptable content validity.
+Furthermore, the training intervention showed that enhancing self-esteem significantly reduced anxiety sensitivity, and this effect remained significant during the follow-up phase.

-Discussion and conclusion: Tarning self-esteem can be considered as a valid and effective program for reduced the symptoms of anxiety sensitivity female students.
+Discussion and Conclusion: Training self-esteem can be considered a valid and effective program for reducing the symptoms of anxiety sensitivity in female students.

 Keywords